pwfun/bolt/content/en/docs/assignment/paul.md

 GraphQL is an API query language and runtime environment.
 Backed by your existing code and data, GraphQL is both database and storage engine agnostic.

 This guide introduces core GraphQL concepts and shows how to create a GraphQL service.

-No prior knowledge of GraphQL is required, though some familiarity with query languages will benefit you throughout this guide.
+{{< alert icon="👉" text="No prior knowledge of GraphQL is required, though some familiarity with query languages will benefit you throughout this guide." />}}

 ## Your first GraphQL Service